Styes in Children

 - Drainage of yellow fluid

 The symptoms of a stye may look like symptoms of other conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.

 How is a stye diagnosed in a child?

 Your child’s healthcare provider will ask you about your child’s health history.
-He or she will also give your child an exam.
+They will also give your child an exam.

 How is a stye treated in a child?